 Some of the shelving and containers are made of anti-microbial materials and the kitchen bins (for hygiene reasons) would probably need to be the touch sensitive type.
 It is also a legal requirement to have a first aid kit in the kitchen – The Workplace Depot sells a specialist Catering First Aid Kit.
 Out at the back of the kitchen, Sean Paul (being a bit of an eco warrior) would almost certainly have a range of one of our Slim Jim Venting Channel Bins (pictured)

 The café we were in (which by the way we cannot name for legal reasons – but has lots of pictures in it) doesn't have a very big outdoor area, so Matt had to work particularly hard to think of things.
-Assuming Sean Paul's café would be quite large then he would need a smoking shelter (complete with an outdoor ashtray) and a bike rack and shelter.
+Assuming Sean Paul's café would be quite large then he would need a smoking shelter and a bike rack and shelter.
 The Workplace Depot could also provide him with outdoor seating and table sets along with an access or wheelchair ramp.
 Having spent most of the past month writing about bins (and lids) for our website, I happen to know that he is very picky about his bins and would certainly go for the Mega Brute Mobile Collector.

 If you are setting up a café or restaurant area then don't hesitate to call us (or Sean Paul!) on 0800 012 6366 for expert advice and information on workplace legal requirements.